dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 Wow.
 This is a number I can get.
 I can work on trying to reduce those days to two or fewer times a month.
 I just don't need that much, ever, especially when wanting to lose weight.
+Basically, I have a KPI I care about.
+A [metric that drives as Gwendolyn Galsworth would say](https://www.meetup.com/Data-PDX/events/243570732/).
+That KPI is percent of days over 2500 calories.
+I want to get that number to 0 percent or at most 2 out of 30 days is 7 percent.
+Pretty cool.

 And finally, since we're looking at sleep, how does average sleep per day look?